History, governance and offices

 Throughout this period our members, whether amateurs or professionals, have helped to shed light on the issues facing Britain’s birds and the habitats we share with them.

-- Andy Clements, Director of the BTO
+- Andy Clements, former CEO of BTO